9623Y/9623Y-Spin-Up-Notebook/README.md

 - [x] Look over the Version 1.1 Game Manual
 - [ ] Discuss Possible Robot Ideas
 - [ ] (If Time) Begin designing intake
+- [Rebecca wrote this as a better way of stating our goals instead of just lazy bullet points] Our goals for today are to look over the Version 1.1 Game Manual and discuss possible robot ideas.
+If we have extra time, another goal is to begin designing the intake system.

 #### **Looking over the Game Manual**
-* There is now no verical expansion limit in the endgame - SG5
+* There is now no vertical expansion limit in the endgame - SG5
 * No trap limit in endgame - G15

 #### **End of Entry**

-We didnt get a ton done because we started rather late at night so we only got looking over the game manual but we will do some more work later in the week.
+We didnt get majority of our goals done, because we started rather late at night.
+We were only able to look over the game manual but we will do some more work later in the week.
+(Rebecca rephrased this but wasn't sure if they, who ever they are, finished looking over the manual)